wwang2/sibyl/docs/README.md

-# Signal Loom - GitHub Pages
+# Sibyl - GitHub Pages

-This directory contains the GitHub Pages website for the Signal Loom project.
+This directory contains the GitHub Pages website for the Sibyl project.

 ## Files